DUI Lawyer - Easton, PA - Lehigh Valley

 Accelerated Rehabilitative Disposition Program

-If you’re a first-time offender, with no prior criminal convictions, who falls into the high or highest impairment category, then you may qualify for the Accelerated Rehabilitative Disposition (ARD) program.
+If you’re a first-time offender, with no prior criminal convictions, then you may qualify for the Accelerated Rehabilitative Disposition (ARD) program.

 The Accelerated Rehabilitative Disposition program is aimed at offenders who are deemed to be receptive to treatment and rehabilitation.
 The program focuses on dismissing charges and expensive court proceedings in exchange for rehabilitation and prevention of future charges.
 Participants in the program will be under court supervision for six months, have their license suspended for up to three months, pay fines up to $5000, receive drug and alcohol treatment (based on a mandatory drug and alcohol evaluation), and participate in alcohol highway safety school.
 Other requirements include probation and community service.
 Successful participants can petition the court to expunge their record.